 Yes, it sure is!
 I hope that news brought a smile to your face.
-If you scroll down past the recipe, you’ll see that it has 10.8g of carbs (4% of daily value) per serving.
+For a serving size of ½ cup, it has 10.8g of carbs and 228 calories.
+For more nutritional information, scroll past the recipe card.

 Put all the ingredients in a medium-sized mixing bowl.